yasminwww/ym222bs.github.io/_posts/2017-11-11-preproccessors.markdown

 {% endhighlight %}

-So instead of seraching all font-sizes and changing them thereafter the Variables makes it possible to change all font-text in the same family at one place.
+So instead of seraching all font-sizes and changing them thereafter the Variables makes it possible to change all font-sizes in the same family at one place.

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll